Dübendorf railway station

 Dübendorf is a railway station in the Swiss canton of Zurich.
 It is situated in the municipality of Dübendorf on the Wallisellen–Uster–Rapperswil line.
+It lies within fare zone 121 of the Zürcher Verkehrsverbund (ZVV) and is served by S-Bahn trains only.

+The station is located close to the Dübendorf Air Base.

 Service

-Dübendorf station is served by Zürich S-Bahn lines S9 and S14.
+The station is located in the northern part of the town of Dübendorf, and was inaugurated in 1856 with the opening of the Wallisellen - Uster section of the Wallisellen - Rapperswil line.
+It has two platforms, one lateral and one central, through which pass three tracks, to which must be added another through track, totaling four through tracks in the station.
+Dübendorf station is served by Zurich S-Bahn lines S9 and S14.
 During weekends, there is also a nighttime S-Bahn service (SN9) offered by ZVV.
 Rail services are as follows: